 Research: Overweight people have more neuropathic back pain, tingling sensations, severe back pain, and acute back pain compared to normal weight people with back pain.

-A 2016 study published in the journal Pain research and management (1) made these suggestions:
+A recent study published in the journal Pain research and management (1) made these suggestions: